More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Preliminaries

 All the width measures dealt with in this paper are special cases of the following one, the difference being in each case the used set function.
 Given a set function $\f: 2^{V(G)} \to\bN$ and a rooted layout $\cL=(T,\delta)$, the $\f$-width of a node $x$ of $T$ is $\f(V_x^\cL)$ and the $\f$-width of $(T,\delta)$, denoted by $\f(T,\delta)$ (or $\f(\cL)$), is $\max\{\f(V_x^\cL ) \mid x \in V(T)\}$.
 Finally, the $\f$-width of $G$ is the minimum $\f$-width over all rooted layouts of $G$.

-\subsection{Clique-width / Module-width}
+\subsection{Clique-width/Module-width}

-We won't define \emph{clique-width}, but its equivalent measure \emph{module-width} \cite{Rao06}.
+We will not define \emph{clique-width} but define its equivalent measure \emph{module-width} \cite{Rao06}.
 The module-width of a graph $G$ is the $\mw$-width where $\mw(A)$ is the cardinality of $\{ N(v)\cap \comp{A} \mid v\in A \}$ for all $A\subseteq V(G)$.
 One also observes that $\mw(A)$ is the number of different rows in $M_{A,\comp{A}}$.
 The following theorem shows the link between module-width and clique-width.

-\begin{theorem}[{\cite[Theorem 6.6]{Rao06}}] For every $n$-vertex graph $G$, $\mw(G)\leq \cw(G) \leq 2\mw(G)$, where $\cw(G)$ denotes the clique-width of $G$.
+\begin{theorem}[{see \cite[Theorem 6.6]{Rao06}}] For every $n$-vertex graph $G$, $\mw(G)\leq \cw(G) \leq 2\mw(G)$, where $\cw(G)$ denotes the clique-width of $G$.
 One can moreover translate, in time at most $O(n^2)$, a given decomposition into the other one with width at most the given bounds. \end{theorem}